tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

     * A: 'Allow' is standard.
 With `spawn.json` you can only restrict spawns that were already happening.
 If you want to add more spawns you'll have to add rules to `spawner.json` (possibly refined with rules in `spawn.json`)
     * A: Having only 'allow' rules in `spawn.json` is (usually) pretty useless as those mobs will spawn anyway (exceptions are if you want to boost mobs).
 Typically, you want to have 'deny' rules

+* Q: I'm trying to deny mobs under certain conditions and allow them under other conditions but it doesn't appear to be working.
+    * A: Keep in mind that order of rules is important.
+Whenever a mob spawns all rules are evaluated from top to bottom.
+First rule that matches is executed.
+For that reason 'allow' rules typically have to be placed BEFORE 'deny' rules

 * Q: I'm trying /summon and spawn eggs but my rules don't seem to work?
     * A: In Control only affects natural spawns and spawns done by mob spawners.
 Eggs and /summon is not affected
+    * A: Note that if you use "when": "onjoin" then spawn eggs are affected

+* Q: I added a `spawner.json` rule using 'norestrictions'.
+Now my `spawn.json` rules are not working
+    * A: Using 'norestrictions' prevents position type rules in `spawn.json`.
+You can either get rid of `norestrictions` or else use "when": "onjoin" in `spawn.json`
+    * A: Note that in `spawn.json` you can also bypass mob specific spawn rules and obstruction checks by using result "allow" instead of "default"

 * Q: How can I get zombies to spawn more often?
     * A: This question is asked so much that it really is considered a FAQ.
 As I already told you above you can't add spawns using spawn.json alone.
 You need to add a rule to `spawner.json` and possibly set conditions in `spawn.json`.
 See the examples at the bottom of this wiki.

+* Q: How can I get zombies to spawn during the day?
+    * A: This is asked a lot but technically this is the wrong question because zombies already spawn during the day.
+The only restriction is light based and not time based.
+See the example section for an example on how to spawn zombies unrestricted when it's light

 * Q: I set the Minecraft time to a certain day but In Control rules don't seem to notice?
     * A: In Control uses an internal day counter which is not the same as the Minecraft day.
 You can use the `/incontrol days` command to see the current day and also to set it